C4l1b4n/Active-Directory-Ansible-Lab/scenarios/scenario1/README.md

 ![Scenario's map.](images/Scenario1.png)

 ## Description
-This laboratory teaches a Forest Privilege Escalation from a Child domain to the Root Domain.
+This laboratory teaches Forest Privilege Escalation from a Child domain to the Root Domain.
 The user starts with a known privileged Domain Admins' account in the Child Domain; the goal is to escalate privileges and achieve Enterprise Admins inside the Forest.

 ## Build the hosts